Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 The yellow region indicates charge accumulation while the blue part suggests charge depletion.

-Clearly, the "up-ward" electric field induces a "up-ward" dipole moment and the "down-ward" electric field induces a "down-ward" dipole moment. (note that the direction of the dipole moment is opposite to the electric field direction)
+Clearly, the "up-ward" electric field (an negative `EFIELD`) induces electrons to accumulate at the lower region and hence creates an "up-ward" dipole moment (the direction of the dipole moment is defined as pointing from negative charge towards positive charge).
+Similarly, a "down-ward" electric field (a positive `EFIELD`) induces a "down-ward" dipole moment.

 ## Problem